COSC3020/theory-vs-practice-noahcanen-1/README.md

 3 Your tree is not balanced, so it does not correspond to the typical time complexity of a binary search tree.

 Add your answers to this markdown file.

+For this assignment, I was able to do it entirely on my own.

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."